cilium/cilium.io/src/posts/30-09-2017-cilium-v010-and-v011-released-double-the-fun-two-updates-in-one/index.md

   - Announcements
 tags:
   - release
+ogSummary: `We're happy to announce our 2 recent Cilium releases:v0.10 and v0.11!
+This is a brief recap of noteworthy functionality, including the expansion of Network Policy, simplifying deployments, Kubernetes integration updates, and Mesos integration.`
 ---

-{{preview}}

-We're happy to announce our 2 recent Cilium releases: [v0.10](https://github.com/cilium/cilium/releases/tag/v0.10.0) and [v0.11](https://github.com/cilium/cilium/releases/tag/v0.11)!

-This is a brief recap of noteworthy functionality, including the expansion of Network Policy, simplifying deployments, Kubernetes integration updates, and Mesos integration.
-For the full list of changes, please refer to the [Release Notes](https://github.com/cilium/cilium/releases).

-{{/preview}}

 Over the last 2 months, we have released two new versions of Cilium: